KasemJaffer/receive_sharing_intent/example/README.md

 #### 3. Add Runner and Share Extension in the same group

 * Go to the Capabilities tab and switch on the App Groups switch for both targets.
-Add a new group and name it `group.YOUR_HOST_APP_BUNDLE_IDENTIFIER` in my case `group.com.kasem.sharing`
+Add a new group and name it `YOUR_APP_GROUP_ID` in my case `group.com.kasem.sharing`

 #### 4. Compiling issues and their fixes